 - Make sure your bedding is made out of breathable fabric like cotton and avoid synthetic fabrics like polyester.
 These are more tightly woven and trap heat.
 Likewise, foam mattresses and gel solutions can also trap heat.

 - Wear breathable clothing to sleep.
-Pyjamas made from Bamboo naturally cool the skin and are 100% biodegradable.
+Pajamas made from Bamboo naturally cool the skin and are 100% biodegradable.

-- Use a temperature-regulating mattress pad like chiliPAD or OOLER.
+- Use a bed cooling system including Cube temperature-regulating mattress pad, an OOLER cooling mattress topper or a cooling weighted blanket.
 They are 100% natural, fit on any bed and can help save on A/C costs!